Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks: Quantum Error Correcting codes

 \subsection{Toric code}

-Unlike the five-qubit code, which minimizes qubit overhead, or the CSS code, which leverages classical code theory, the toric code~\cite{kitaev2003fault} capitalizes on the intrinsic \textit{topological order} of a 2D qubit lattice to encode logical qubits into nonlocal, global degrees of freedom.
-This structural nonlocality provides natural immunity against local errors, making the toric code inherently fault-tolerant and scalable.

-The toric code is defined on an $L\times L$ square lattice with periodic boundary conditions, topologically equivalent to a torus.
-Qubits reside on the edges, yielding a total of $n=2L^2$ physical qubits.
-The stabilizer group $S_g$ is generated by two types of local, commuting operators: a) Star operators, $A_v =\Pi_i X_i $ acting on the four edges adjacent to the vertex $v$. b) Plaquette operators $B_p= \Pi_i Z_i$ acting on the four edges surrounding plaquette $p$.
+The toric code~\cite{kitaev2003fault} encodes logical qubits into global degrees of freedom of a two-dimensional lattice with periodic boundary conditions.
+Qubits reside on the edges of an $L\times L$ lattice ($n=2L^2$), and the stabilizers are generated by star operators $A_v=\prod_i X_i$ and plaquette operators $B_p=\prod_i Z_i$.

-The code space is the simultaneous +1 eigenspace of all stabilizers and supports $k=2$ logical qubits.
-Logical operators correspond to non-contractible loops of $X$ and $Z$ operators encircling the torus, with code distance $d=L$, directly tied to the lattice size.
-This distance determines the number of detectable and correctable errors.
+The code space is defined by the simultaneous +1 eigenspace of all stabilizers and supports $k=2$ logical qubits, with distance $d=L$.
+Logical operators correspond to non-contractible loops across the lattice.